Study Abroad at Griffith

 Your online application will be assessed to ensure you have met the entry requirements and provided all required supporting documentation.
 Your eligibility will also be assessed for the courses (subjects) you selected in your application.

-Your CoE, and other important enrolment information will be uploaded and available from our if you applied directly, otherwise your recruitment agent or your study abroad provider will send you this documentation.
+Your CoE, and other important enrolment information will be uploaded and available from our International Online Application System.
 On receipt of your CoE, please verify that the information is correct and then apply for your visa.

 Please note: We will normally issue your CoE within 2 business days, provided all required documentation has been received.